radio-aktywne/assets/README.md

 ## 💻 Development

-Read more about how to contribute and develop the project [here](https://github.com/radio-aktywne/assets/blob/main/CONTRIBUTING.md).
+Read more about how to develop the project [here](https://github.com/radio-aktywne/assets/blob/main/CONTRIBUTING.md).